Admission Requirements for Graduate Degrees and Certificates

 The University reserves the right to require additional English proficiency evidence, even from those who are eligible for an examination exemption.

 Students who earned their baccalaureate degree outside the U.S. or English-speaking Canada must submit a Basic Course-by-Course Evaluation from World Education Services (WES), stating that they have earned the equivalent of a U.S. baccalaureate degree.
-Evaluations should be sent directly to the UAA Office of Admissions, P.O.
-Box 141629, Anchorage, AK 99514-1629.
+Evaluations should be sent directly to the UAA Office of Admissions, 3211 Providence Dr., Anchorage, AK 99508.

 Students who have earned multiple bachelor degrees or already hold an advanced degree should contact the program to which they are applying to determine if a WES ICAP is needed for all institutions attended.
 In some cases, an evaluation only for the previous study most relevant to their UAA program will be needed.
 These decisions are made by the program faculty and approved by the dean of the college.